Southern Pimento Cheese Recipe

 Optional Add-ins

 You can also include other spices and seasonings if you prefer.
 Garlic powder, onion powder, a pinch of cayenne pepper, or even a couple of dashes of hot sauce.
 I think I’ve tasted and love them all!
 But I always begin with my Grandmother Verdie’s base recipe.
-Most times, I stop there since it is practically perfect in every single way, but there are times that I spice it up a bit, depending on my mood.
+I usually stop there since it is practically perfect in every single way, but sometimes I spice it up a bit, depending on my mood.

 What to Serve with Pimento Cheese